ANISE: Assembly-based Neural Implicit Surface rEconstruction: Introduction

+Finally, our part retrieval and assembly approach establishes a new state-of-the-art for retrieval-based single-view reconstruction.
+Compared to previous approaches, our method requires shape databases \emph{an order of magnitude smaller} to achieve the same reconstruction quality.
+This is due to the fact that previous state-of-the-art retrieval-based approaches first retrieve full shapes and then deforming them, thus cannot replace parts or adjust the structure of the retrieved shapes.
+ANISE performs retrieval on the part level, resulting in assemblies that capture the underlying structure and parts of a shape much more effectively.

 We summarize our contributions as the following: \begin{itemize} \item A coarse-to-fine method to assemble a set of neural implicits.
-Unlike other part-based neural assembly methods, our method first predicts part transformations (cuboid approximations to parts), then predicts part geometry. \item A network architecture for assembling neural implicits, which can be fine-tuned end-to-end using supervision from full shapes instead of individual parts.
-This network significantly outperforms state-of-the-art methods for part-aware reconstructions (Tables ~\ref{tab:rgb_reconstruction} and ~\ref{tab:sota}). \item A simple yet surprisingly effective method for retrieving parts and assembling them to create new shapes matching a partial shape observation (image or point cloud).
+Unlike other part-based neural assembly methods, our method first predicts part transformations (cuboid approximations to parts), then predicts part geometry.
+This leads to superior part reconstruction quality compared to other part-aware reconstruction methods. \item A network architecture for assembling neural implicits, which can be fine-tuned end-to-end using supervision from full shapes instead of individual parts.
+This network significantly outperforms state-of-the-art methods for part-aware reconstruction (Tables ~\ref{tab:rgb_reconstruction} and ~\ref{tab:sota}). \item A simple yet surprisingly effective method for retrieving parts and assembling them to create new shapes matching a partial shape observation (image or point cloud).
 This part retrieval and assembly approach (PR\&A) yields significant improvements over state-of-the-art shape retrieval and deformation counterparts (Table~\ref{tab:rgb_reconstruction}). \end{itemize}